dermio/literature-talk-talk/README.md

 # Literature Talk Talk

-Literature Talk Talk is an app for that provides information related to books.
+Literature Talk Talk is an app for that provides information related to book lovers.

 ### Summary